valeriybercha/qa-automation/qa-py-selenium-simple-usage/README.md

-# Automates tests using Python and Selenium Webdriver.
+# Automates tests using Python and Selenium Webdriver

 Simple demo tests using Python and Selenium Webdriver